Cawde/cointrip-react/README.md

 This project was also built using @material-ui/@core library.
 Some UI components used from this particular library include: Button, Container, TextField, Various Icons, makeStyles, and Modal

+#Important
+Due to nature of the version of Dwolla.js this app uses, which is sandbox mode, no money will actually be sent to other users.
+Users can input their information into dwolla and add a bank source but no money will actually be withdrawn from the bank source.
+However, since the process works in sandbox mode it will work in live mode if I toggle it.
+I currently will not toggle it to live mode until I feel that the security of Cointrip is at the standard that any user who inputs sensitive information to a website would require.

 #Additional React information below